FastTrackOrg/FastTrack/docs/user/installation.md

   Search the *FastTrackUpdater* in the *Windows Start Menu* or execute the *MaintenanceTool.exe* in the installation folder directly and follow the provided instructions.

 2. For Linux:
-  The FastTrack AppImage does not currently support the automatic update.
-Replace the current AppImage with the latest AppImage released.
+  The FastTrack Makeself does not currently support the automatic update.
+Replace the current Makeself with the latest AppImage released.

 3. For Mac:
     * The FastTrack App does not currently support the automatic update.
 Replace the current App with the latest App released.